bgulbis/dirr/README.md

 make_dirs()
 ```

+#### Output

+The following folders are created by `make_dirs`:

+-   data/external - any external data, such as data which was manually collected
+-   data/final - final version of the data used for analysis
+-   data/raw - original, raw data sets
+-   data/tidy - tidy version of original data sets
+-   doc - manuscript and related documents
+-   explore - exploratory notebooks and figures
+-   figs - final figures for posters or manuscript
+-   report - notebook containing data analysis
+-   src - R script files used to tidy, transform, and aggregate data into the final data set

 ### Compress data files

 1. Load the `dirr` package
-2. Run the `gzip_files` function to compress all data files in the `data/raw` directory
+2. Run the `gzip_files` function to compress all data files in the `data/raw` directory, or other specified directory

 ``` r
 libryar(dirr)